bpops/codedapertures/README.md

 pip install codedapertures
 ```

-See `examples.ipynb` for examples of use.
+See [demo.ipynb](https://github.com/bpops/cappy/blob/master/demo.ipynb) for examples of use.

 ### Credits